APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

   ![](images/100-3.png)

-- Make sure you're in your region, otherwise select your region from the dropdown menu.
+- Make sure you're in your region, otherwise select your region from the Regions dropdown list.

   ![](images/100-4.png)